29 Memorial Poems

 Our fond hearts beat too sincerely

-Even in death to love them less. -
+Even in death to

 Sweet Remembrance